RedisBloom/RedisBloom/docs/docs/_index.md

 [![Discord](https://img.shields.io/discord/697882427875393627?style=flat-square)](https://discord.gg/wXhwjCQ)
 [![GitHub](https://img.shields.io/static/v1?label=&message=repository&color=5961FF&logo=github)](https://github.com/RedisBloom/RedisBloom/)

-RedisBloom adds four probabilistic data structures to Redis: a scalable **Bloom filter**, a **cuckoo filter**, a **count-min sketch**, and a **top-k**.
+RedisBloom adds these probabilistic data structures to Redis: a scalable **Bloom filter**, a **cuckoo filter**, a **count-min sketch**, a **top-k**, and .
 These data structures trade perfect accuracy for extreme memory efficiency, so they're especially useful for big data and streaming applications.

 **Bloom and cuckoo filters** are used to determine, with a high degree of certainty, whether an element is a member of a set.